|Pell Wall Blending Bench

 4) Perfume making often takes a long time and I find that the phone rings or the doorbell goes in the middle of making a blend nearly every time I start!
 So battery operated scales that automatically switch themselves off to save power are a very bad idea: get scales with a mains option that don’t auto-off when plugged in.

-The type I use for blending is from Radwag, and I use on from Ohaus for manufacturing, plus a big Adam Warrior for weighing large drums of material, but there are plenty of other good manufacturers.
+The type we use at Pell Wall for blending is from Radwag, and we use one from Ohaus for manufacturing, plus a big Adam Warrior for weighing large drums of material, but there are plenty of other good manufacturers.